 What needs to be done to clean and groom your poultry to look their best for the judge?

-Fill a second bucket with water, use this to rinse the soap off the bird.
-If your bird is white it’s okay to add 1/2 teaspoon bleach to each gallon of water.
+Fill a second bucket with water, and use this to rinse the soap off the bird.
+If your bird is white it’s okay to add 1/2 teaspoon of bleach to each gallon of water.
 This will help brighten the white.